tekumara/pyspark/README.md

-# Tekumara build of Apache Spark with Hadoop 3.1
+# Tekumara build of Apache PySpark with Hadoop 3.1

-A build of Apache Spark that uses the hadoop-cloud maven profile which, among other things, bundles [hadoop-aws 3.1](https://hadoop.apache.org/docs/r3.1.0/hadoop-aws/tools/hadoop-aws/index.html).
+A build of Apache PySpark that uses the hadoop-cloud maven profile which, among other things, bundles [hadoop-aws 3.1](https://hadoop.apache.org/docs/r3.1.0/hadoop-aws/tools/hadoop-aws/index.html).

 ## Install